Sign in

 Travel Voucher Scam

 Sharing is caring!
-Having problems with Travel Voucher Scam?
-Use ScamPulse to make a complaint
+Are you having problems with Travel Voucher Scam?
+Use ScamPulse to file a complaint.

 received an invitation in the mail to listen to a presentation, and promised a 4,5, or 7 day cruise, INCLUDING Airfare to the Port of departure. went to presentation, and they sent my certificate via email, so i activated the offer, and had to pay activation fee, and also had to pay $100 deposit, then when i went to call reservations, they informed me this WASN'T free - and quoted the exact same price as if i went to the cruiseline's website and booked it myself - she kept saying, no, not free, it's a promotional price....and that airfare was NOT included...